alexjlockwood/roll-off-club/docs/advanced/counting-laps.md

 ## Overview

-We refer to a "lap" as a full 360 degree rotation of a ring in roll off.
-During a 5 minute timeout, each ring will rotate 12 times, meaning that there are 12 laps in a timeout.
+A "lap" is a full 360 degree rotation of a roll in roll off.
+During a 5 minute timeout, each roll will rotate 12 times, meaning that there are 12 laps in a timeout.

 Counting laps can be helpful to understand what paths to take during a timeout, especially for the harder variations.